matomatical/reward-lab/workshop.md

   input arrays.
 For example:

   * We can't use `if` statements that depend on array values.
-  * We can't use `while` loops whose termination condition depends on
+  * We can't use `while` loops whose termination condition depends on array values.
+  * We can use `for` loops with fixed numbers of iterations, but they are unrolled in the computational graph causing long compile times.
   * We can't use some NumPy operations, such as boolean indexing, that result in arrays whose shapes depend on the values of other arrays.